viraptor/reverse-interview/README.md

 # Tech

 - What are the usual stacks used at the company?
+- Is there default operating system used or is it up to employees to choose one?
 - How do you use source control?
+Is it git/svn?
 - How do you test code?
 - How do you track bugs?
 - How do you integrate and deploy changes?
 Is it CI/CD?
+- Are CI/CD pipelines setup under version control / available as code?
 - Is your infrastructure setup under version control / available as code?
 - What's the workflow from the planning to the finished task?
 - How do you prepare for disaster recovery?